Smart Contracts

 Security

-• UUPS Upgradeable: Core registries and voting contracts are upgradeable via UPGRADER_ROLE (governance timelock).
+• Transparent proxies: Core registries and voting contracts are upgradeable through timelock-owned proxy admins.

-• Sybil Resistance: VoterIdNFT (soulbound) required for all user actions.
-Per-identity stake cap of 100 cREP per content per round.
+• Sybil Resistance: VoterIdNFT (soulbound) remains required for voting and other identity-gated actions.
+Per-identity stake cap of 100 HREP per content per round, plus question-first submission guardrails and claim gating.
+Question submission is the same for humans, bots, and delegated agents.

 • Governance Lock: Tokens are transfer-locked for 7 days when proposing or voting on governance.
 Proposal eligibility is checked from the prior voting-power snapshot, so the threshold is not a per-proposal bond and the same voting power can support multiple concurrent proposals.